What happens on completion day?

 What can go wrong?

-There are various stumbling blocks, such as when the money is being passed from your mortgage provider (if you’re using one) to your solicitors, then to the buyer’s solicitors.
-And if the money hasn’t gone through by 3pm, you’ll have to wait until the next working day.
+Sometimes problems with the transfer of funds can arise on completion day.
+This can occur when money is being passed from your mortgage provider (if you’re using one) to your solicitors and then on to the buyer’s solicitors.
+If the money transfer doesn’t go through by 3pm, you’ll have to wait until the next working day.

 If I fail to come up with the money will I be fined?